Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move will move all files starting with uppercase to the /tmp/u directory 101-clean_emacs will delete all files ending with ~ in the working directory 102-tree will create the directories welcome, to and school
+100-lets_move will move all files starting with uppercase to the /tmp/u directory 101-clean_emacs will delete all files ending with ~ in the working directory 102-tree will create the directories welcome, to and school 103-commas will list the files in the working directory separated by commas.